 “I became a homesteader because I don’t like having to rely on anyone else.
 I want to be free to take care of myself and my family in our own way.”
 Nicole, Little Blog on the Homestead

-Out of necessity, or to solve a problem.
+Reasons to homestead: Out of necessity, or to solve a problem.

 “I became a homesteader because I was suddenly laid off and had to make ends meet.”
 Jess, The 104 Homestead

-Because of everything it gives us.
+Reasons to homestead: because of everything it gives us.